MorganSchmiedt/markdown/README.md

 ## Multiline Code

-Multiline code-text is surrounded by three backticks (`\``) on separate lines.
+A multiline code is surrounded by three backticks (`\``) set on separate lines.

-The language name of the code can be added to the opening backtick tag.
-It is not added to the output HTML but it is passed to the `onMultilineCode` callback.
+The language name of the code can be added to the opening backticks.
+It is shown in the output HTML but it is passed to the `onMultilineCode` callback.
 See example further down.

 *Example*
 ```